Zyrakia/Zyrakia/README.md

 # 👋 Hello there!

-Hi, I'm Ole, a high school student with a passion for programming, specifically web development.
+Hi!
+I'm Ole, a high school student with a passion for programming, specifically web development.

 ### Intro